Autism Berkshire is running online services to help autistic people and their families in Bracknell Forest during the coronavirus pandemic.

 Autism Berkshire was set up in 1990 by parents of children with autism, autism-related problems and challenging behaviours.
-We now have more than 600 members, including individuals, families and professionals.
+We now have about 500 members, including individuals, families and professionals.

 The main aims of the charity are to provide a comprehensive advice and information service for parents, carers and professionals.